fnproject/tutorials/Introduction/README.md

 ### Other Function Files
 The `fn init` command generated one other file.

-* `Gopkg.toml` --  the Go dep tool dependency management tool file which specifies all the dependencies for your function.
+* `go.mod` --  the Go dep tool dependency management tool file which specifies all the dependencies for your function.

 ## Deploy Your First Function